List of The Daily Show recurring segments: Even Stevphen

 Even Stevphen was a segment that was an in-studio debate about a current topic between correspondents Steve Carell and Stephen Colbert.
 They would often spend the time insulting each other instead, sometimes resulting in one of them breaking down in tears, due to painful childhood memories.
 It is very similar to the show's earlier segment, "Backfire".

 The segment's name is a composite of the two correspondents' homophonic first names, sometimes appearing as Even Stephven or Even Stepvhen (the ph and v appear superimposed on top of each other in the segment's opening graphic).
 The segment's debut, on September 20, 1999, is the source of the two soundbites used in the most frequent incarnation of the segment's opening graphic: Carell's "You just made me vomit in my own mouth!" and Colbert's "What's the weather like up your own ass?"

 The segment was discontinued when Steve Carell left the show, after a brief one-off take featuring Ed Helms (Carell's The Office co-star) as Colbert's debate partner, in which Helms deliberately demonstrated that he was incapable of grasping the premise of the segment.
 On September 19, 2006, a montage of the best of "Even Stevphen" was shown as part of The Daily Show's "10 F#@king Years".

 The segment was revived on the July 7, 2010 episode of The Colbert Report, when Carell was the guest.
 They debated how uncomfortable the interview was for them, leading into both insulting each other for bad career decisions, and ending with both men crying and a surprise appearance by Jon Stewart who begged the two to answer how they were able to leave the show.

+It was revived again on the May 13, 2024 episode of The Late Show with Stephen Colbert.
+Carell is a guest for Colbert's 60th birthday and they both argue about advantages and disadvantages of getting older.